 The educational arm of Broadturn Farm is run by a very dynamic team, full of dedication to authentic living, farming and children.

 Megan holds a Fine Arts degree from the Maine College of Art and an Art Education degree from the University of Southern Maine.
 She currently teaches art at Aucocisco School in Cape Elizabeth, and she leads the education crew here at Broadturn.
-When she's not teaching, you can expect to see her getting her hands dirty in the garden or milking a cow!
+When she's not teaching, you can expect to see her getting her hands dirty in the garden or walking a goat!
 She fully embraces the work of farm-based education, creating curriculum that combines her love of teaching with her passion for art, the great outdoors, and good food, fresh from the farm.
-A Maine native, Megan has been with Broadturn Farm as a farmer, educator and cow milker for 10 years.
+A Maine native, Megan has been with Broadturn Farm as a farmer, educator and cow milker for 11 years.
 Her favorite activity on the farm?
 Picking those pesky potato beetles with the camp kids and feeding the beetles to the chickens.

 Deb's gift is the warm welcome she provides to our youngest farmers.
 Deb holds a B.A. from the University of N.H. with dual majors in Elementary Education and Psychology.
 She has many years of experience working in the field of early childhood and loves to guide experiential activities and exploration with young children, promoting a sense of wonder about the world around us.
 She has raised goats and geese, grown and preserved her own food, and prefers being active outside exploring nature.
-This will be Deb's sixth season teaching our 4 & 5 year old campers.
+This will be Deb's 7th season teaching our 4 & 5 year old campers.
 Her favorite activity - scavenger hunts in the woods!